Millions Like Us

-Millions Like Us is a 1943 British propaganda film, showing life in a wartime aircraft factory in documentary detail.
-It stars Patricia Roc, Gordon Jackson, Anne Crawford, Basil Radford, Naunton Wayne, Moore Marriott and Eric Portman.
+Millions Like Us is a 1943 British propaganda film co-written and co-directed by Sidney Gilliat and Frank Launder and starring Patricia Roc, Gordon Jackson, Anne Crawford, Basil Radford, Naunton Wayne, Moore Marriott and Eric Portman.
+The film shows life in a wartime aircraft factory in documentary detail.

-It was co-written and co-directed by Sidney Gilliat and Frank Launder.
 According to the British Film Institute database, this film is the first in an "unofficial trilogy", along with Two Thousand Women (1944) and Waterloo Road (1945).

-Radford and Wayne reprise their roles of Charters and Caldicott from The Lady Vanishes (1938) and Night Train to Munich (1941), both scripted by Launder and Gilliat and produced by Edward Black.
+Radford and Wayne reprise their roles of Charters and Caldicott from The Lady Vanishes (1938) and Night Train to Munich (1941).